Tschipcraft/deathanimations_test/README.md

 ## Installation

 Download the latest release from [here](https://github.com/Tschipcraft/deathanimations_test/releases/latest).
-Put the datapack .zip file into the `datapacks` folder of your Minecraft world and the assetpack .zip file into your resourcepacks folder.
-Make sure to activate the resourcepack and datapack ingame.
+Put the data pack .zip file into the `datapacks` folder of your Minecraft world and the assetpack .zip file into your `.minecraft/resourcepacks` folder.
+Make sure to activate the resource pack and data pack ingame.

 ## Issues 🐱‍👤